 e.
 An active electrical RCA program;

 f.
-Electrical safe work practices and corporate safety
+Electrical safe work practices and corporate safety program; and,

 g.
 An emergency repair plan for critical equipment.